asmuam/meta-wa-bot/README.md

 6. Dedicated Devices for Development

 **Recommendation**: If this is for a more prolonged or professional purpose, using a virtual phone number service or purchasing a new SIM card for a dedicated device is advisable.
 For quick tests, a temporary number might suffice, but always be cautious about security and privacy.
 Remember that once a number is associated with WhatsApp Business API, it cannot be used with regular WhatsApp on a device unless you deactivate it from the Business API and reverify it on the device.

+## Problems

+if you encounter problem kindly read any of these doc https://github.com/chroma-core/chroma/issues/189#issuecomment-1454418844 for issues related to chromadb